 The annual benefit includes the presentation of the Champion and Make Your Mark Awards and showcases the global impact of Tillman Scholars as the next generation of leaders committed to service beyond self.

 On Nov.
-8, we’re proud to honor late Arizona Sen. John McCain and Mayor Adrian Perkins of Shreveport, Louisiana for their remarkable leadership and commitment to service.
+8, 2019 we were proud to honor the late Arizona Sen. John McCain and Mayor Adrian Perkins of Shreveport, Louisiana for their remarkable leadership and commitment to service.

 The Champion Award